Makeea/Tutorials/Git/SSH keys/readme.md

 ensure that the ~/.ssh directory and authorized_keys file have the appropriate permissions set `chmod -R go= ~/.ssh`

-This recursively removes all “group” and “other” permissions for the ~/.ssh/ directory.
+Recursively removes all "group" and "other" permissions for the ~/.ssh/ directory.
 Type:
 `chmod -R go= ~/.ssh`